dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 ## Quickcheck?

-A lot of the Haskell I'm writing is with the web framework Snap, and web handlers often have the type `Handler App App ()` - where `Handler` is a web monad (giving access to request information, and the ability to write response data), and `App` indicates access to
+A lot  Haskell I'm writing these days is with the web framework Snap, and web handlers often have the type `Handler App App ()` - where `Handler` is a web monad (giving access to request information, and the ability to write response data), and `App` indicates access to